 - Knives or weapons.

 - o Alcohol.

 - Illegal drugs.

 - Stolen items.

-- $\circ$ any article that the member of staff reasonably suspects has been, or is likely to be used:
+- o any article that the member of staff reasonably suspects has been, or is likely to be used:

-- $\circ$ to commit an offence.
+- o to commit an offence.

-- to cause personal injury to, or damage to the property of, any person (including the pupil).
+- o to cause personal injury to, or damage to the property of, any person (including the student).

 - An article specified in regulations (The Schools -Specification and disposal of articles Regulations 2012

 - Tobacco and cigarette papers.

-- Fireworks.
+- o Fireworks.

-- Pornographic images.
+- o Pornographic images.

 - Headteachers and authorised staff can also search for any item banned by the school rules which has been identified in the rules as a banned.
 For the purposes of this policy, all items identified as banned are above but in addition include vapes, vaping accessories and energy drinks.